neutrofoton/neutrofoton.github.io/source/_posts/2016-03-09-math-in-web.markdown

 comments: true
 categories: [mathematic, javascript]
 ---
-There are several framework that can be use to display math equation on web page.
+There are several frameworks that can be used to display math equation on web page.
 Usually math equestion written in <a href="https://en.wikipedia.org/wiki/LaTeX">LaTeX</a> format. <a href="https://en.wikipedia.org/wiki/LaTeX">LaTeX</a> is used for the communication and publication of scientific documents in many fields, including mathematics, physics, computer science, statistics etc.

 <a href="https://www.mathjax.org/">MathJax</a> and <a href="https://khan.github.io/KaTeX/">KaTeX</a> are two popular javascript frameworks that can render LaTeX expression to beautiful math equation in browser.